 With regard to the client’s team members and key decision-makers, OSI did not strive to revolutionize the entire organization; instead, they set their sights on simply building the consensus needed in order to get the job done.
 Integrity-based communications would be critical for success, even if it meant sharing information that they knew might be difficult for stakeholders to absorb.

 OSI received a call in December of 2012 from the client, who needed a business process management solution in place by January or February 2013.
-Initial work on their customized Open ERP business system was completed by that deadline, with the electronic data interchange order management system in place by May/June of 2013.
+Initial work on their customized Odoo business system was completed by that deadline, with the electronic data interchange order management system in place by May/June of 2013.

 Through honest, transparent communications, Open Source Integrators was able to be forthright with this construction client regarding the current state of warehouse operations, moving them onto a path that could then lead to success.
 OSI’s relentless focus on integrity-based communication helped them to scale internal organizational hurdles and gain consensus from key internal stakeholders – a critical step to project success.